WildcardTJ/ACapp/README.md

 * Log turnip prices and get price predictions
 * Support Offline mode
 * Import/Export app data to CSV / GDrive
-* Upload game save data to the app (not even sure if that one's possible, there are programs that let you edit your game saves so if I just read the save, I can populate the app with tracking info)
+* Upload game save data to the app (not even sure if that one's possible, there are programs that let you edit your game saves so if I use one of those to just read the save, I can populate the app with tracking info)

 ## Tech
 * Jetpack